Azure/static-web-apps-cli/docs/www/docs/use/2-emulator.md

 ## 2.3 Serve from dev server

-When developing your SWA front-end, you may want to use the front-end framework's default dev server (started using its CLI) to get benefits like liverealod and hot module replacement (HMR). <br/> **For Example:** Angular devs may use `ng serve` or `npm start` to run that dev server. <br/>
+When developing your SWA front-end, you may want to use the front-end framework's default dev server (started using its CLI) to get benefits like live reload and hot module replacement (HMR). <br/> **For Example:** Angular devs may use `ng serve` or `npm start` to run that dev server. <br/>

-SWA CLI can reverse proxy requests to that dev server, allowing you to retain the above benefits during local development of your SWA.
+SWA CLI can reverse proxy requests to that dev server, allowing you to retain the above benefits during the local development of your SWA.
 You can achieve this in two steps:

 1. Start the local dev server as usual. _Note the URL (localhost:port) the dev server runs on._
-2. Start the SWA CLI in a new terminal _with dev server URL specified._
+2. Start the SWA CLI in a new terminal _with the dev server URL specified._

 ```bash
 swa start <dev-server-url>